MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VII-National-Credit-Union-Administration/subchapter-A-Regulations-Affecting-Credit-Unions/part-704-Corporate-Credit-Unions/section-704.4.md

 (*2*) Contain such other information as the NCUA may require.

-(C) The NCUA will not accept a capital restoration plan unless the NCUA determines that the plan -
+(C) The NCUA will not accept a capital restoration plan unless the NCUA determines that the plan—

 (*1*) Complies with paragraph (k)(2)(ii)(B) of this section;